HonoluluHenk/typesafe-json-path/README.md

 ## Getting Started

+### Prerequisites
+The implementation makes heavy use of the [Proxy](mdn-proxy-url) object.

+As such, this lib can only be used if [it is available](https://caniuse.com/?search=proxy).

+### Installation

-This npm library is intended to be used in typescript projects.
+This npm library is intended to be used in typescript projects where the

 Just install the NPM package:
 ```sh